RainInApril/shell/init_files_variables_and_expansions/README.md

 echo $((TRUEKNOWLEDGE + 128)) script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line. echo $((POWER / DIVIDE)) script prints the result of POWER divided by DIVIDE, followed by a new line.
-POWER and DIVIDE are environment variables
+POWER and DIVIDE are environment variables echo $((BREATH**LOVE)) script displays the result of BREATH to the power LOVE BREATH and LOVE are environment variables
+The script should display the result, followed by a new line